lunakoly/QuickLink/README.md

 ![Settings Tab Image](https://drive.google.com/uc?export=download&id=1qIt8gfIkYNIt8qfIrSP-jl3lrhzvgYMp)

+The extension can currently generate links to remotes powered by GitHub, GitLab and Bitbucket services.

 Unfortunately, the extension:

-1. can only generate links to remotes powered by GitHub or GitLab services now;
 1. can not generate links to locally modified files (even if these modifications take place after the current cursor location).

 ---